PixelRon-Tech/2-KEYS-MACROPAD-WITH-SSD1306-0.49-SCREEN/README.md

 2. Connect your RP2040-Zero in bootloader mode.
 3. Drag and drop the `.uf2` file onto the RP2040-Zero drive.
 4. Connect the display and keys according to the pinout above.
+5. If you want to use VIA binding app you will need to put "minipad.json" in to Design Tab (Method 2, Step 9 to 11)

 **Make sure all connections are correct, or the macropad may not work properly.**